Alefben/markdown-blog/README.md

 * Simplify the code!

 ## Known Issues
-* The post title should be same as the file name, like if the title is "Hello World", the filename should be `hello-world.md`
+* The post title should be same as the file name, like if the title is "This Is An Example Title", the filename should be `this-is-an-example-title.md`
 * The directory handling is not-so-good.It sometimes break and I'm looking forward to fix that